SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Artificer, Cleric]**

 Choose a creature within range that has 0 Hit Points and isn't dead.
 The creature becomes Stable.
-The range doubles when you reach levels 5 (30 ft), 11 (60 ft), and 17 (120 ft).
+The range doubles when you reach levels 5 (30ft), 11 (60ft), and 17 (120ft).

 # 33. - Sparkle (V,S) level 0 Enchantment [SOL]